-Let me walk you through the water temple of Bali that makes the culture rich landscape of Bali.
+Let me walk you through the water temples of Bali that make the culture a rich landscape.

 Pura Taman Ayun – Biggest of the Water Temples of Bali

-This is the royal temple of Bali and that explains the vast expanse it covers with lawns and lotus ponds.
+This is the royal temple of the island and that explains the vast expanse it covers with lawns and lotus ponds.

 Once you take the steps, you come face to face with the tall temple structure.
 Be it steps or a door – it is always guarded by a set of two guards or Dwarpalas on either side.
-You are not allowed inside the temple but you can walk around the periphery of the temple.
+You are not allowed inside, but you can walk around the periphery of the temple.

 Behind the main gate, the pathway has an ornate balustrade.
 Its top is in the form of a snake.
 On the side, a relief shows a Sadhu surrounded by a man playing an instrument and a woman sitting on the floor in the midst of foliage.

-You can see the many tall tiered structures called Meru surrounded with platforms around them.
-The main temple is surrounded by a water moat.
+You can see the many tall tiered structures called Meru surrounded by platforms around them.
+The main mandir is surrounded by a water moat.
 It probably indicates it is a water temple.

-I could see some well-defined sculptures in the temple.
-But have no idea what they stand for and what their back stories are.
+I could see some well-defined sculptures there.
+But have no idea what they stand for and what their backstories are.
 A lot of them have wings and fine jewelry on them.
 If you know of them, I am all ears.

-Outside the main temple is a large pillared pavilion that is surrounded by these images.
+Outside is a large pillared pavilion that is surrounded by these images.
 I can only decipher Saraswati with her Veena.
-Rest of them are still a mystery to me.
+The rest of them are still a mystery to me.

-Pura Taman Ayun was the royal temple of Mengwi dynasty that reigned till late 19th CE.
+Pura Taman Ayun was the royal temple of the Mengwi dynasty that reigned till the late 19th CE.
 This indicates that the Subak system was well in use till 19th CE.
-The temple dates back to 17th CE but was renovated in 20th CE.
+This dates back to 17th CE but was renovated in 20th CE.

-Temple is fairly large.
-Despite not entering the temple, I spent an hour or so going around.
-And trying to make sense of the temple.
-I wish there was a guided tour or a board explaining the various parts of the temple – at least its water management system.
+It is fairly large.
+Despite not entering, I spent an hour or so going around.
+And trying to make sense of the place.
+I wish there was a guided tour or a board explaining the various parts of the mandir – at least its water management system.

-Tirta Empul – Most active of Water Temples of Bali
+Tirta Empul – The most active Water Temple of Bali

-Tirta Empul is the busiest and most active of water temples of Bali.
-It is a huge temple complex with many things to see and observe.
+Tirta Empul is the busiest and most active temple on the island.
+It is a huge complex with many things to see and observe.

 Tirta Empul literally means Holy Spring.
-The temple dates back to 10th CE.
-And is built around a spring that is the source of Pakerisan River.
+The temple dates back to the 10th CE.
+And is built around a spring that is the source of the Pakerisan River.

-Families carry a box and a Potli like wrapping to the temple as offerings.
+Families carry a box and a Potli-like wrapping as offerings.
 Dressed in traditional attire with a rice tilak on their foreheads, they look beautiful – emanating the essence of their culture.
 Even the boxes they carry are aesthetically designed.

-One side has a fish pond surrounded by a temple style wall.
-People feed the fish and fishes rush to the part where people are – talk of forming habits.
+One side has a fish pond surrounded by a wall.
+People feed the fish and fish rush to the part where people are – talk of forming habits.

 The main temple is full of platforms.
 Tirta Empul is the only place where I saw people making offerings on these platforms.
 They would make an offering.
 And then sit around the platform where a priest would perform some rituals for them.
 There were simple platforms where offerings were made.
 And there were ornately decorated platforms full of statues of deities.

-Tirta Empul is the only temple in Bali where I saw a proper Shivalinga.
+Tirta Empul is where I saw a proper Shivalinga.
 Wrapped in white and yellow cloth it looks well respected and well worshipped.

-There is another pond behind the temple with some shrines standing in the middle.
-This was the quieter part of the temple.
+There is another pond behind with some shrines standing in the middle.
+This was the quieter part.

-Outside the temple, Banana Sellers offer you a free Banana.
+Outside, Banana Sellers offer you a free Banana.
 They ask you to taste it before you buy it.
-It was a unique thing that I found outside Tirta Empul in Bali.
+It was a unique thing that I found outside Tirta Empul.

-There is a huge market outside this temple where you can buy Bali Souvenirs.
+There is a huge market outside where you can buy Bali Souvenirs.

 This is a cave temple with an extensively carved face.
 The face was thought to be that of an elephant (it does not look like one from any angle) so the cave got its name Goa Gajah.
 Goa in Balinese means Cave and Gajah in Sanskrit for Elephant.

-At the entrance of the temple is a Water tank divided into two parts by a pathway.
-Each part of the tank has water coming from three stone figurines in the main wall.
+At the entrance is a Water tank divided into two parts by a pathway.
+Each part of the tank has water coming from three stone figurines on the main wall.
 I assume there is a mechanism for the water to flow out as well.

-The water tank is surrounded by Platforms that are used by the visitors.
+The water tank is surrounded by Platforms that are used by visitors.